Deploy and explore a multitenant SaaS app that uses the database-per-tenant pattern with SQL Database

 See the following items:

-- The Red Maple Racing database, which is the tenant database you provisioned previously.
+- The Red Maple Racing database is the tenant database you provisioned previously.

 Monitor the pool